BofA Merrill unit in $315 million mortgage settlement

 Bank of America is based in Charlotte, North Carolina, and is the second-largest U.S. bank by assets.

-Lawrence Grayson, a bank spokesman, declined to comment on the settlement.
-Lawyers for the investors were not immediately available to comment.
+A Bank of America spokesman did not immediately respond to requests for comment on the settlement.
+Lawyers for the investors were also not immediately available.

-The settlement resolves claims by investors, led by the Public Employees' Retirement System of Mississippi pension fund, that Merrill misled them about the risks of $16.5 billion of mortgage-backed securities in 18 offerings made between 2006 and 2007, before Bank of America bought the company.

-The investors said their damages could total billions of dollars, citing a consultant's estimate.

 Reuters in mid-November reported the size of the settlement, citing an unnamed source.

 The settlement was disclosed publicly late Monday night in court papers filed in U.S. District Court in Manhattan.
-The accord requires approval by Judge Jed Rakoff.
+The settlement requires approval by Judge Jed Rakoff.

-Rakoff last week rejected a $285 million settlement between the U.S. Securities and Exchange Commission and Citigroup Inc (C.N), attacking the regulator's practice of letting companies settle cases without admitting they did anything wrong.

-It is unclear whether the judge might apply similar reasoning in the Merrill settlement, which could result in disruptions to other private mortgage securities litigation.
-The government is not part of the Merrill settlement, which resolves private litigation.
+The pact resolves claims by investors that Merrill misled them about the risks of $16.5 billion of mortgage-backed securities in 18 offerings made between 2006 and 2007, before Bank of America bought the company.
+Bank of America did not admit wrongdoing in agreeing to settle.

-Investors alleged that Merrill's offering documents misled them about the quality of loans backing their investments, including that they complied with underwriting guidelines.
+Investors led by the Public Employees' Retirement System of Mississippi pension fund claimed that offering documents misled them about the quality of the loans backing their investments, and that the loans complied with underwriting guidelines.

-They also said the investments did not deserve their original investment-grade ratings, being backed by loans from such lenders as Countrywide, Merrill's First Franklin Financial unit, and the now-bankrupt IndyMac Bancorp Inc and New Century Financial Corp.
-Most later fell to "junk" status, they said.
+They also said the investments did not deserve the investment-grade ratings they once had, being backed by risky loans from such lenders as Countrywide, Merrill's First Franklin Financial unit, and the now-bankrupt IndyMac Bancorp Inc and New Century Financial Corp.

+Most of the securities later fell to "junk" status and lost value, the investors said.

 The case is separate from litigation over Countrywide mortgage debt being handled by a Los Angeles federal judge.